DUI & Criminal Traffic

 Continue Reading Read Less

 In Arizona, it is rarely possible to plea bargain for a lesser charge called “wet reckless.”
 A wet reckless charge requires some conditions.
-An example of the requirements that may be involved include installing an ignition interlock device and drug and alcohol screening and treatment.
+An example of the requirements that may be involved includes installing an ignition interlock device and undergoing drug and alcohol screening and treatment.

 Possible Arizona DUI Defenses